Donald Norton Yates: Air Force and promotion to general

 Upon his return to the United States in January 1945, Col. Yates was made chief of the Weather Division, which later was merged with the Weather Wing to form the Air Weather Service, which he commanded at Andrews Air Force Base, Maryland, until 1950.
 During this period he was promoted to the rank of brigadier general in 1947, and transferred to the U.S. Air Force.
 On March 17, 1947, he flew the first scheduled weather reconnaissance mission over the North Pole.
 In 1950, Brig.
 Gen. Yates was appointed assistant deputy chief of staff for development at Headquarters U.S. Air Force, and the following April he became director of research and development with the headquarters.
 He was promoted to the rank of major general in 1952.

 Patrick Air Force Base and the Pentagon

 Maj.
 Gen. Yates was commander of the Air Force Missile Test Center, Patrick Air Force Base, Florida, from 1954 to 1960.
 During this tour he was awarded the Navy Legion of Merit for his services in connection with the Navy Project Vanguard and the Navy Ballistic Missile Program Polaris. in 1960 Yates was promoted to the rank of lieutenant general and appointed deputy director of defense research & engineering (ranges and space ground support) at the Pentagon.
 Yates retired from the United States Air Force on March 31, 1961.

-Scientific appointments
+He received a second award of the Distinguished Service Medal upon his retirement.

+Foreign awards and scientific appointments

+Yates was made a chevalier of the Legion of Honour for his contribution to D-Day invasion planning and also awarded the Croix de Guerre with palm by France.
+He was made an honorary officer of the Order of the British Empire by the United Kingdom and a Grande-Oficial de Ordem Militar de Cristo by Portugal.

 Yates was a president of the American Meteorological Society, a member of the Institute of Aeronautical Sciences, and a Fellow of the American Rocket Society.

+Later life and family

+After his retirement from the U.S. Air Force, Yates worked for Raytheon.
+He retired as an executive vice president and moved to Florida in the late 1970s.
+His wife Gertrude died in 1976.
+Yates died at his home in Longwood, Florida on August 28, 1993.
+He was interred beside his wife at Arlington National Cemetery.

 Yates' younger brother Elmer P. Yates also graduated from West Point and became a major general in the U.S. Army Corps of Engineers.